Before we begin...

 If you need to text me or speak to me in person I can be reached at (707) 935-3663.
 If I don’t answer a message can be left, and I’ll get back to you quickly.

-Although my office is located in Jack London Village at 14301 Arnold Drive, I do not receive mail there.
-All correspondence should go instead to PO Box 2108, Glen Ellen CA 95442.
+Although my office is located in Glen Ellen at 13606 Arnold Drive, Suite #1, I do not receive mail there.
+All correspondence should go instead to PO Box 2108, Glen Ellen, CA 95442.
 I receive email at email@example.com.

 How therapy will be concluded is important to understand from the very beginning.
 The initial decision to complete our work together may be either yours or mine; however, closure can be successful only if we have come to a mutual agreement that your purpose for therapy has been satisfied.